Living with advanced prostate cancer

 If you wish to make an advance decision or advance directive, you must do this in writing.
 Make sure your doctor, nurse and family know about it.
 This means they can follow your wishes.

-Download a free advance decision pack, and find lots of free support to help you complete it on the Compassion in Dying website.
+Download a free advance decision form and find lots of free support to help you complete it on the Compassion in Dying website.
 It’s a good idea to speak to your partner or family about what to include in your advance decision.
 And ask your doctor or nurse if you’re not sure about something.

 You can change your advance decision or advance directive at any time.
 It’s a good idea to read it regularly to make sure it is still what you want.